-Successful completion of the academic and clinical requirements of the MS program in speech-language pathology prepares graduates for entry-level practice.
+Successful completion of the academic and clinical requirements of the Master of Science in Communication Sciences and Disorders prepares graduates for entry-level practice.
 Upon completion of a clinical fellowship (after graduation), graduates are eligible for the Certificate of Clinical Competence in Speech-Language Pathology from the American Speech-Language-Hearing Association (ASHA).
-The ASHA Standards for Certification can be found on the association website: https://www.asha.org/certification/slpcertification/.
+Visit ASHA Standards for Certification for additional information.